wikier/apache-marmotta-tutorial-iswc2014/ldp/README.md

 After the introduction in [LDP](), let's give it a try.

+*NOTE*: The abrevitions used here are defined in the [LDP 1.0 Specification](http://www.w3.org/TR/ldp/) which is currently a working draft.
+Let's revisit the most important briefly:

+* **LDPR**: Linked Data Platform Resource
+* **LDP-RS**: Linked Data Platform RDF Source <br>
+    An LDPR whose state is fully represented in RDF, corresponding to an RDF graph.
+* **LDP-NR**: Linked Data Platform Non-RDF Source <br>
+    For example, these can be binary or text documents that do not have useful RDF representations.
+* **LDPC**: Linked Data Platform Container
+* **LDP-BC**: Linked Data Platform Basic Container <br>
+    An LDPC that defines a simple link to its contained documents using the `ldp:contains` property.

+The prefix `ldp` for RDF is resolved to `http://www.w3.org/ns/ldp#`.

 ## Basic Data (LDP-SR and LDPC)

 For our scenario, we create a blog about Apache Marmotta: